 Nirvana - 1992

-This quintessential Nirvana performance finally got an official DVD release earlier this year.
+This is the quintessential Nirvana performance.
 Pushed on in a wheelchair, clad in a blonde wig and hospital overalls, Kurt confounded rumours of a drug-induced no-show before delivering a ferocious rendition of 'Breed'.

 Manic Street Preachers - 1992